The best snorkeling spots in the world (2025 update)

 Palawan, Philippines

-Why it’s unique: snorkel some of the world’s most biodiverse reefs in the Coral Triangle
+Why it’s unique: Part of the Coral Triangle, with some of the world’s most biodiverse reefs

 Places to stay: NoaNoa Island Resort, Coconut Garden Island Resort, Matinloc Resort